Satellite Based Augmentation System (SBAS) Development

 How would an aviation participant report an issue with the SBAS test-bed?

 In the unlikely event that the SBAS trial affects (or is suspected of affecting) your GPS system, the nature of the incident should be reported to CAA per the normal Part 12 defect and incident reporting process, as a failure, malfunction or degraded performance of a Navigation System.
 You should continue to use your normal aviation safety incident reporting channel.
-Including the text ‘SBAS issue’ in the Heading or description field will aid CAA identification and response.
+Including the text ‘SBAS issue’ in the description field is important for CAA identification and response.

 More accurate and reliable satellite-based positioning, navigation and timing technology, essential for the implementation of many intelligent transport systems.